Upper School

 3 meetings per eight-day cycle/2 credits

-Open to all students.
+Open to all Upper School students

 (Note: This course does not satisfy the Visual/Performing Arts graduation requirement.)

-This course will assist students in developing better public-speaking skills through the use of voice, speech, and presentation techniques.
+This course will assist students in developing better public speaking skills through the use of voice, speech and presentation techniques.
+Topics covered in this class will include:

-• Presenting informative, persuasive, storytelling, demonstration, impromptu and group speeches
+• Presenting informative, persuasive, storytelling, demonstration, impromptu and group speeches;

-• Dealing with stage fright
+• Dealing with stage fright;

-• Using one’s voice to one’s advantage
+• Using one’s voice to one’s advantage; and

-• Relating to the audience
+• Relating to the audience.

 Students will be required to write their own speeches throughout the course of the year.
 They will watch and analyze great inspirational speeches, as well as those of their classmates.